jbw9964/2023-MATLAB-AI-contest/Python code/README.md

 image reference by :
 [`[1]`](#1--jansson-andreas-et-al-singing-voice-separation-with-deep-u-net-convolutional-networks-2017)

-## What you expect to do with this modeul
+## What you expect to do with this module

 1. Generate your own dataset for training